parhelia512/MinGW-GDC/README.md

 Common Issues
 -------------

 * Spaces in PATH.
-I have found
+I have found that having spaces in your PATH variable may cause the build of some packages to fail.
+The script detects this and will fail in this case.
+Solution: clean your PATH variable for this shell.

 * I have found that from MS Windows, parallel builds may sometimes fail.
 Under Debian I have had no issues building with 8 cores.
 Please note that some parts